 We are a global leader in the PV industry based in China.
 We have built a vertically integrated solar power product value chain, from recovering silicon materials to manufacturing solar modules.
 We sell most of our solar modules under our own "JinkoSolar" brand, with a small portion of solar modules on an OEM basis.
 We also sell silicon wafers and solar cells not used in our solar module production.
-As of December 31, 2018, we had an integrated annual capacity of 9.7 GW for solar of solar cells and 10.8 GW for solar modules.
+As of December 31, 2018, we had an integrated annual capacity of 9.7 GW for silicon wafers, 7.0 GW for solar cells and 10.8 GW for solar modules.